RoryMCDev/RoryOnMap/README.md

-ImageOnMap
+RoryOnMap
 ==========

-Repo for ImageOnMap, a bukkit plugin.
+Repo for RoryOnMap, a bukkit plugin.

 ## Features

-ImageOnMap allows you to load a picture from the Internet to a Minecraft map.
+RoryOnMap allows you to load a picture from the Internet to a Minecraft map.

-- Loads an image from a URL onto a map.
+- Loads an Rory from a URL onto a map.
 PNG, JPEG and static GIF are supported.
-- These images will be saved on your server and reloaded at restart.
+- These Rorys will be saved on your server and reloaded at restart.
 - Big pictures will be cut automatically into several parts, to be rendered over multiple maps so they can cover whole walls!
 As example a 1024x1024 picture will be cut in 16 maps.
-- Your image will be centered.
+- Your Rory will be centered.
-- You can put your map in an item frame, or in multiple ones at once—ImageOnMap handles the placement for you!
+- You can put your map in an item frame, or in multiple ones at once—RoryOnMap handles the placement for you!

 This plugin is a free software licenced under the [CeCILL-B licence](https://cecill.info/licences/Licence_CeCILL-B_V1-en.html)
 (BSD-style in French law).